 Patagonia’s “Worn Wear” campaign began as a series of pop-up events and has since grown to include a short film, a mobile tour, and an online website.
 A surfer, a long-distance hiker, a cyclist, a young family, an organic farmer, a wildlife photographer, a backcountry skier, and a climber are among the eight loyal customers featured in the 30-minute film.

-Each person interviewed recalled some of their favourite memories while wearing Patagonia gear, some of which they had owned for up to 33 years.
+Each person interviewed recalled some of their favorite memories while wearing Patagonia gear, some of which they had owned for up to 33 years.
 Rather than encouraging customers to buy new clothes, this video emphasizes the importance of investing in high-quality clothing that will last a lifetime.

 Another distinguishing feature of Patagonia’s marketing strategy is the differentiation of stores based on location.
 While the majority of their stores offer the same general products in a similar layout, the company gives each store a slightly different personality and tries to appeal to the area’s target market.